forestgrape/coronavirus/index.md

 # Covid-19

 ### public description
-__Remark__: The description given below agrees with the expected pathogenesis of mild cases.
-However, to put it on a solid basis more cases would need to be considered since it is only based on a couple of first-hand descriptions of mild cases, including - looking back a likely - a posteriori diagnosis of myself:

-Covid-19 can be different in from a common upper respiratory disease.
-It often doesn't start with a sore throat nor with a runny nose, it can start from within, from the lungs.
-Early symptoms cam include some chill (because the body is increasing the temperature to fight the viruses) or just strange feeling, similar to a weak poisoning when having eaten something rotten or drunken too much.
+Covid-19 can have many forms it start in the upper respiratory tract and feel similar to a common cold with a sore throat and a runny nose.
+Loss of smell or taste occur and these are more specific to coronavirus infections.
+Coughing is typical too, the body wants to get rid of the viruses in the respiratory tract.
+But it can also start from within, from the lungs, and so early symptoms can be chills (because the body is increasing the temperature to fight the viruses) or just strange feeling, similar to a weak poisoning when having eaten something rotten or drunken too much.
 Feeling tired, energy-less and having an increased recovery time after sports are indications too.
-However these symptoms are not specific to Covid-19, they can have other causes: Cold air, having eaten something rotten or not having had enough sleep.
-Early symptoms can be too a sore throat or loss of smell/taste - these symptoms can be due to high numbers of viruses are breathed up and reach the mouth and the nose from the lower respiratory tract or the infection is in the upper respiratory tract.
-Coughing is typical too, the body wants to get rid of the viruses in the respiratory tract.
+Most symptoms are not specific to Covid-19, they can have other causes: having eaten something rotten, not having had enough sleep or an infection with other viruses.
 Later symptoms can be a strange feeling in the chest like something sticky being inside (dry mucus loaded with viruses) or even shortness of breath (the lungs are inflamed).
 Diarrhea can both start early and later on and can outlast the respiratory infection by days or even weeks.
 If most of the symptoms are observed in the described order it is/was likely Covid-19.

-> Even though I wasn't asymptomatic, the diagnosis was not obvious, at least back then.
+> I likely had Covid-19 myself in late winter 2020 but temperatures still reaching below 0 in my area.
+For me the experience was very different from a respiratory disease and diagnosis was not obvious, at least back then.
 Partly due to the lack of respiratory symptoms - not a single cough if I recall correctly - and partly the supposed low prior probability according to official prevalence and partly because I didn't want to have it and so was satisfied with not experiencing known and obvious symptoms.
 It first felt like a minor food poisoning but no vomiting or the like.
 Just felt strange for one to two days.
 A temperature increase was there too - up to 35.5 - 36.5 from my normal range at rest 34.5 - 35.
 But since I didn't record the temperature systematically before, the temperature measurements around 36 degrees were more calming instead of ringing the bells.
 Symptoms faded.
 Later, there was a strange sticky feeling in the chest starting one or two days after an intense sport session - at this point, I started seriously considering Covid.
 Counting everything up it likely was Covid-19 and the sports session likely gave the viruses the opportunity to spread within the lungs.
 Noteworthy too: before the first symptoms, I had a long day and a rather stressful sleep afterwards, so the immune system likely not had enough time and resources to control the viruses.

 ### symptoms
 see the experimental section [disease-pattering](#disease-pattering)

 #### early symptoms
+[in rework]
 * A slightly increased temperature, often below 38 degrees, has been observed in many patients ([Zhang](#zhang), [Wong](#wong), [Zhong](#zhong)).
 An increase as low as one degree can indication an infection.
+* loss of smell or taste; sore throat;

 ### infection tropism